Origho-precious/Origho-precious/README.md

 # Hi there 👋,
-I'm a Software Engineer, I love to build softwares.
+I'm a Software Engineer and I love to build softwares.

 ## Find me around the web
 - Twitter: https://www.twitter.com/precious_origho